-The political crisis in Northern Ireland could be putting ground-breaking progress on domestic violence at risk.
+The political crisis in Northern Ireland could be putting ground-breaking progress on domestic abuse at risk.
 That’s the message that Women’s Aid will be delivering, as they host global coercive control expert Professor Evan Stark for a 3 day visit to Northern Ireland this month.

 Proposed legislation to make coercive and controlling behaviour an offence was drafted by the Department of Justice while Claire Sugden was Justice Minister.
 This would have brought Northern Ireland in line with England and Wales, where similar legislation has already been proven to support victims and increase convictions for domestic abuse.

 The Executive collapsed and a snap election was called before the legislation was brought to the Assembly floor.
-Now, due to the current political stalemate, domestic violence victims remain unprotected by law if they suffer coercive control abuse.
+Now, due to the current political stalemate, domestic abuse victims remain unprotected by law if they suffer coercive control abuse.

 Women’s Aid Northern Ireland will host Professor Evan Stark, the leading global expert on coercive control, where he will be keynote speaker at a conference on coercive control on Wednesday 22nd March.

 Professor Stark, who advised the English, Welsh and Scottish governments in developing their coercive control laws, will also meet with officials, politicians and agencies in Northern Ireland to lend his expertise and guidance on enacting similar legislation here.